marcelhollerbach/spawny/README.md

 # spawny

 Spawny presents a daemon which can prompt for logins on ttys.
-In does that by presenting 3 binaries.
+It does that by presenting 3 binaries.

 ##sp-daemon